Doyers Street: Usage

 Writing in H. L. Mencken's American Mercury in 1926, Herbert Asbury pointed out that the street serves no logical purpose, because it is a link between Chatham Square, the Bowery, and Pell Street, which also connects to the Bowery a few feet from Doyers.
 He called it "a crazy street, and there has never been any excuse for it."
 He described Doyers Street as the "nerve center" of Chinatown because of the Chinese theater and Bloody Angle.
-As Doyers and Pell Streets are only accessible from southbound Bowery and traffic from both Bowery and Doyers Street can only continue to southbound Chatham Square, Doyers Street is very lightly used.
+As Doyers and Pell Streets are accessible only from southbound Bowery and traffic from both Bowery and Doyers Street can continue only to southbound Chatham Square, Doyers Street is very lightly used.

 By 2011, the street was lined with barbershops, restaurants, a United States Post Office at 6 Doyers Street, and an employment agency at 15-17 Doyers Street that serves recent immigrants of all ethnic backgrounds.
 As part of a September 2017 pilot program, the Chinatown Partnership converted Doyers Street to a pedestrian-only street during the daytime for one month.
 If the test is successful, the program would be expanded.
 The 100 ft of the street between Bowery and the Post Office would be available for commercial access.
 The pavement of Doyers Street was painted in 2021 with Rice Terraces, a 4,800 ft2 mural by Dasic Fernández.
 In September 2021, Chinatown Mural Project created a new tribute mural that honored the memory of beloved photographer Corky Lee on Doyers Street.
 During the same month, yellow and green lanterns were hung up along Doyers Street as part of the Light Up Chinatown initiative.